American–German Colony: Immanuel Church

 A Protestant church named Immanuel Church was built in 1904 for the benefit of the German Evangelical (Protestant) community, which it served until its dissolution at the onset of World War II in 1940.

 German Consulate building

-Construction of a building to serve as the Consulate of the German Empire started in 1913 on Nablus Road (today, Eilat street 59 in Tel Aviv-Yaffo).
+Construction of a building to serve as the Consulate of the German Empire started in 1913 on Nablus Road (today, Eilat street 59 in Tel Aviv).
 The construction was delayed due to World War I, which broke out in the middle of 1914.
 As such, the building was inaugurated only in 1916 by the German consul Rössler.
 The German consulate was closed in the early 1940s and the German residents were deported to Australia, as they were subjects of an enemy country.
 After the establishment of the State of Israel, the building became a property of the Israeli government.

 Maine Friendship House

 The Maine Friendship House is a small, New England-style, wooden, clapboard house located on 10 Auerbach Street.
 It was built in 1866 by a small group of Christian restorationists from Maine who had emigrated to Israel in the hope of preparing the land for the Jews to return and thereby hastening the coming of the Christian Messiah.
 It was saved from demolition on 14 February 2002.

 The house was prefabricated in Whitneyville, Maine and shipped from Machiasport, Maine to Israel as the future home of the Wentworth family.
 It has been restored by Jean and Reed Holmes of Jonesport, Maine.
 In 2004 the restoration was the first offshore building to win a Maine Preservation Award.
 The upstairs serves as a museum for the history of the American Colony, which presents pictures and personal items that tell the story of the American settlement in the Colony.